apache/incubator-retired-pirk/releasing.md

 		* [Acceptable](http://www.apache.org/legal/resolved.html#category-a) and [Unacceptable](http://www.apache.org/legal/resolved.html#category-x) Dependency Licenses
 * The Cryptographic Export Control section in the README is up-to-date
 * All source files have license headers where appropriate, RAT checks pass
+* Javadocs have been generated correctly and are accurate
 * The provenance of all source files is clear (ASF or software grants)

 ### Close the Staging Repository ###